aiven/devportal/docs/tools/aiven-operator.rst

 Deploying Aiven for PostgreSQL
 ''''''''''''''''''''''''''''''
 It's showtime!
-Let's create an Aiven for PostgreSQL service using the Custom Resource provided by the Operator.
-Create a file named ``pg-sample.yaml`` with the content below, substituting the "<your-project-name>" with your Aiven project name.
+Let's create an Aiven for PostgreSQL service using the Custom Resource provided by the operator.
+Create a file named ``pg-sample.yaml`` with the content below, substituting the ``<your-project-name>`` with your Aiven project name.
 Take a look at the commented lines to understand better what each field represents.

 .. code:: yaml